 3.6 What training is provided to build the capacity of relevant professionals, such as lawyers, law enforcement officers, prosecutors and judges, to enable victims of THB to obtain compensation and other remedies?

-As mentioned, the victims THB has the right to appeal to the court in order to sue the offender for the wrongful conduct and in order to receive a one-time compensation from the State Fund in accordance with the legislation.
-If the victim was employed by the employment contract or performing a certain job for the employer without written contract, she/he also has the right according to the Organic Law of Georgia, - Labor Code rule to apply to the court to start a labor dispute with the employer and ask for lost wages, compensation and other Dividends are determined by the law, if the Court considers that the provisions of the Labor Code were violated by the employer.
+As mentioned, the victims of THB have the right to appeal to the court in order to sue the offender for the wrongful conduct and to receive a one-time compensation from the State Fund in accordance with the legislation.
+If the victim was employed by the employment contract or performing a certain job for the employer without written contract, she/he also has the right according to the Organic Law of Georgia, Labor Code rule to apply to the court to start a labor dispute with the employer and ask for lost wages, compensation and other Dividends, which is determined by law, if the Court considers that the provisions of the Labor Code were violated by the employer.

-The State Fund in cooperation with public institutions and NGOs carries out trainings annually for employees of the Central Institutes of the State Fund and for the employees of the Shelters and Crisis Centers for victims of human trafficking, including lawyers, on the issues of THB (legislative innovations, improvement of victim services and etc.).
-Below are listed the trainings by years, where the employees, particularly lawyers, of the State Fund took part.
+The State Fund in cooperation with public institutions and NGOs carries out trainings annually for employees of the Central Institutes of the State Fund and for the employees of the Shelters and Crisis Centers for victims of human trafficking, including lawyers on the issues of THB (legislative innovations, improvement of victim services and etc.).
+Below are listed the trainings by years, where the employees of the State Fund, particularly lawyers, took part.

 2015 Year